Romanasa91/backend_project/README.md

 # backend_project

-This is a backend project, Spring Boot based, for genral-purpose web application.
+This is a backend project, Spring Boot based, for general-purpose web application.